-Dan Dennett argues that human consciousness and free will are the result of physical processes.
+Dan Dennett thinks that human consciousness and free will are the result of physical processes.

 Why you should listen